signature-opensource/CK-AppIdentity-Transport/README.md

 identity objects.

 Application identity may be the only aspect that requires an explicit configuration.
-Any other aspects can have a default behavior, but the parties with whom an application interact and how they interact can hardly exist without configuration.
+Any other aspects can have a default behavior, but the remote parties with whom an application interact and how they interact can hardly exist without configuration

 The initial objects are defined by a standard [.Net configuration](https://learn.microsoft.com/en-us/dotnet/core/extensions/configuration) that is locked and cannot be changed during the application lifetime.
+Configured objects are immutable but one can dynamically define

 ## CK.AppIdentity
 Contains the core objects:
 - AppIdentityService is the root type.
 It is a singleton service that carries the application identity and the remote parties.
-- The [AppIdentityFeatureBuilder](CK.AppIdentity/AppIdentityFeatureBuilder.cs) is the base class to implement in order to manage features on the Application identity object objects.
+- The [ApplicationIdentityFeatureDriver](CK.AppIdentity/ApplicationIdentityFeatureDriver.cs) is the base class to implement in order to manage features on the Application identity object objects.

 ## CK.AppIdentity.Configuration